Trevi Fountain

 Tossing a Coin

-The water at the bottom of the fountain represents the sea.
-Legend has it you will return to Rome if you throw a coin into the water.
-You should toss it over your shoulder with your back to the fountain.
+Tradition has it that you will return to Rome if you throw a coin into the fountain’s water basin.
+You should toss it with your right hand over your left shoulder (or left hand over your right shoulder) with your back to the fountain.
+You’re not allowed to look behind you while you’re tossing the coin, but the fountain is so large it’s basically impossible to miss.